ibm-cloud-docs/vmware-classic-journey/vmware-onboarding-1-architecture-and-concepts.hidden.md

 # Deployment Journey Overview
 {: #vmware-onboarding-architecture-and-concepts}

-IBM Cloud for VMware Solutions makes it simpler for your organization to capitalize on the tremendous value of the cloud.
-The solution provides a path to migrate VMware workloads to the IBM Cloud while using existing tools, technologies and skills from your on-premises environment.
-The information contained within this document is meant to serve as a technical guide for starting with a new IBM Cloud towards a fully configured VMware instance.
+{{site.data.keyword.vmwaresolutions_full_notm}} makes it simpler for your organization to capitalize on the tremendous value of the cloud.
+The solution provides a path to migrate VMware workloads to the {{site.data.keyword.Bluemix_notm}} while using existing tools, technologies and skills from your on-premises environment.
+The information contained within this document is meant to serve as a technical guide for starting with a new {{site.data.keyword.Bluemix_notm}} towards a fully configured VMware instance.
 {: shortdesc}

-Welcome to the Deployment Journey for VMware on IBM Cloud!
+Welcome to the Deployment Journey for VMware on {{site.data.keyword.Bluemix_notm}}!
 Use the sidebar on the left to navigate between the journey points.
 {: tip}

 ## Journey Map